 I focus on the Labor Party here, in line with the trajectory of this series of articles and my ongoing engagement with my local MP Clive Lewis and others representing or linked to that organization.

 But I think most people know that political paedophilia is a scourge among all UK politicians, churches, media houses, businesses, educational entities and other organizations.

-Accordingly, cycles of exploitative infantilizing can only be ended and circles of abuse, whether “parliamentary paedophile rings” or covertly carnal and carniverous clerical clubs, will only be broken when all of us do our part.
+Accordingly, cycles of exploitative infantilizing can only be ended and circles of abuse, whether “parliamentary pedophile rings” or covertly carnal and carnivorous clerical clubs, will only be broken when all of us do our part.

 Dear Ms A,